yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

 Projecting Data
 ---------------

 A projection is a stored MongoDB query that can contain aggregations, filtering and lookups.
-It's great for reporting or simply re-using queries throughout your application.
-Projections also give you the abiliy to control access to data by allowing you to explicity define the data you want to make accessible to end-users.
+It’s great for reporting or simply re-using queries throughout your application.
+Projections also give you the ability to control access to data by allowing you to explicitly define the data you want to make accessible to end-users.

 You can create your query your Mesh Data using the admin portal under the Projections tab.